 The Developer is responsible for ensuring that all relevant notices are served in accordance with NRSWA 1991.
 It is this process that books the road space for the Developer to enter the highway to carry out the approved works.

-However, no works will be permitted in the highway until the Works Licence/Works Permit has been issued.
+However, no works will be permitted in the highway until the Works Licence/minor works authorisation has been issued.